donkeydonki/JavaFrameworks/README.md

         }
 </pre>

-<b>Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.</b>
+- <b>Add to the InhousePartForm and OutsourcedPartForm forms additional text inputs for the inventory so the user can set the maximum and minimum values.</b>
-- Added styling, font, input fields for minimum/maximum inventory, and error handling

 <pre>
 Modified InhousePartForm.html
 line 9-13: